Manuela Granziol with her husband Markus and their 4 children

 Manuela initially studied economics, but she switched careers when they moved to London and she is now doing a PhD in Art at the University of Westminster.

 All of the Granziol children were born in London, apart from their eldest Diego, who was born in Switzerland.
 He was only two years old when they moved to England.
-Their second child Malva, who is now in the last year of sixth form, hopes to study history at university.
+Their second child, who is now in the last year of school, hopes to study history at university.

 “So far nobody in the family has a British passport,” says Markus, “however, we have just applied for three passports for the girls.”

-Although she doesn’t yet hold a British passport, Malva says, “I always introduce myself as being from London.
+Although she doesn’t yet hold a British passport, his eldest daughter says, “I always introduce myself as being from London.
 I was born here and I grew up here.”

 Diego says getting a passport isn’t a priority for him right now: “I will probably look into it, especially if one of us decides to leave, but I don’t have this emotional tie to a passport, so it is not essential for me.”